TD Cowen appreciates your visits.

 Our third party partners, such as web analytics companies, collect information about your online activities over time and across the Sites.
 These third parties may not change their tracking practices in response to “do-not-track” settings in your web browser, and we do not obligate these parties to honor these settings.

 You may be entitled to additional rights related to your personal information if you are based in the EEA or another jurisdiction with substantially similar privacy laws (such as the United Kingdom).
-These rights are described in Cowen’s Non-U.S. Customer Privacy Notice.
-Please follow the instructions in the Non-U.S. Customer Privacy Notice or email us at email@example.com if you have any questions concerning your rights or would like to make a request to exercise your rights under the laws of the European Union or a jurisdiction with substantially similar privacy laws.
+These rights are described in TD Cowen’s TD Cowen’s Non-U.S. Customer Privacy Notice.
+Please follow the instructions in Non-U.S. Customer Privacy Notice or contact us using the information in the Contact Us section below if you have any questions concerning your rights or would like to make a request to exercise your rights under the laws of the European Union or a jurisdiction with substantially similar privacy laws.

 If you are a California resident, California law may provide you with additional rights regarding your personal information.
-To learn more about your California privacy rights, visit our Privacy Notice for California Residents or, only in relation to Kyber Data Science LLC and its subsidiaries, the Kyber CCPA Privacy Supplement.
+To learn more about your California privacy rights, visit the TD Cowen Privacy Notice for California Residents or, only in relation to Kyber Data Science LLC and its subsidiaries, the Kyber CCPA Privacy Supplement.

-Please contact us at firstname.lastname@example.org if you would like to review, update or modify certain of the personal information that is stored in your account within the Client Portal on the Sites, if you have one, or you may be able to do so directly within your account.
+Please contact us using the information in the Contact Us section below if you would like to review, update or modify certain of the personal information that is stored in your account within the Client Portal on the Sites, if you have one, or you may be able to do so directly within your account.
 We may need to ask you to verify your identity and to provide other details before we are able to provide you with any information, correct any inaccuracies, or delete any information.
 Your rights under this section are subject to our records retention policies and applicable law.

 We may change this Policy from time to time.
 When we do, we will let you know by posting the updated policy on this page with a new “Effective Date.”